KL mega sales for shopaholics

 Central Market collectables

 Be sure to also visit the House of Silver (G15, tel: 2274-4457) to take home, a Kelantanese tea set, antique silverware, jewellery or the Malay keris.
 A stop at Rhino Art & Design (KB17) provides fashionistas with a wild range of hand-painted clogs – from the conventional to edgy wooden pumps.
-Check out the Ricecooker Shop (2.03, Mezzanine) which surprisingly dabbles in printing and design services but it's their collection of indie music that will entice the serious music lover.
+Check out My Butterflies & Insects (W01/ GF) where collection of preserved butterflies, flying lizards and insects will entice the serious collector.
+Over at Gadis Manis (G39) – a locally made and inspired brand (by a French expat) – carries a quirky range of journals, handbags, jewellery and t-shirts with that typical French flair.
+An interesting find here is the Gadis Manis Doll House – a hand painted 3D fashion shop complete with dolls to dress up in traditional costumes for just RM150.

 For kites of every shape and size (the wau bulan being most popular) stop by Wau Tradisi (M51, tel: 2274-1906).
-Prices here range from RM198 (US$62) to RM500 (US$156).
-Nearby, Game Corner (M 37) sells traditional game tools such as congkak and gasing (spinning top).
+Prices here range from RM29 to RM2,900.
 Batik is wall-to-wall throughout the market.
-Pop into Ilham Batik (M25A, tel: 2274-8131) for their hand-drawn batik.
+Pop into Umyang Batik Gallery (M32, tel: 019 662 9112) for its hand-drawn batik apparel for men, women and kids.
 Before heading off, rummage through the pottery, pewter, wayang kulit (shadow puppets), traditional costumes and local snacks or have your portrait painted.
-Don't miss Success Portrait (1.12B) for on-the-spot portraits done in pencil, acrylic or oil; Architecture Designer (1.10A) for art works depicting the city's historical buildings; and WK Clock House (M50A, tel: 2273-1633) for a variety of antique clocks.
+Don't miss Success Portrait (1.12B) for on-the-spot portraits done in pencil, acrylic or oil; Architecture Designer (1.10A) for art works depicting the city's historical buildings; and WK Clock House (S07, tel: 2273-6313) for a variety of antique clocks.
+Be sure to stop by I Love KL (G35) for every imaginable souvenir to take home, from fridge magnets to keychains and bookmarks.

-The glorious NY Music (KB06) stocks traditional music instruments like the kompang, gendang, gong and gamelan.
-The joy of retail therapy at Central Market is, indeed, a well-rounded affair – hunt for all your computer software, accessories and video games at Aware Enterprise (G36).
-Master Chin (1/F, 3rd bridge), the resident fortuneteller might offer some tips on paying for all that stuff clattering about in your suitcase-on-wheels.
-For a selection of imported art material, head to T-Square (G1-01, tel: [60-3] 2031-1922).
-It also sells school supplies, paint and stationery, and dabbles in printing.
+The joy of retail therapy at Central Market is, indeed, a well-rounded affair.
+Master Chin (G/F, KB28), the resident fortune teller might offer some tips on paying for all that stuff clattering about in your suitcase-on-wheels.
 Tanamera (G25) stocks locally made organic, eco-friendly spa products and accessories.
 Its specialty is post-natal care products, but the soaps (with ingredients such as rice grains, turmeric and ginger) are must-buys.
-Stop to refuel at Precious Old China (M2, tel: 2273-7372), an antique and art gallery doubling as a restaurant and bar serving authentic Nyonya cuisine
+Stop to refuel at Precious Old China (M2, tel: 2273-7372), an antique and art gallery doubling as a restaurant and bar serving authentic Nyonya cuisine.
+Kheng’s Antique & Collectibles, on the ground floor, sells an impressive 180 pieces of clocks and timepieces and all sorts of other antique treasure.

 Starhill Dior shop

 Much loved Annexe Gallery (tel: [60-3] 2070-1137), right behind the Central Market, is the hippest space for the arts with exciting exhibitions, performances and workshops featuring young, local and regional artists.
-The gallery plays host to Art For Grabs, an event jam-packed with workshops and talks.
-The real attraction is the arts and craft bazaar, billed as the city's best venue to purchase original art at wholesale prices (pieces go for RM100 or less).
+The gallery plays host to several studios and galleries, including a 3D Art Museum.
+The real attraction here is observing the artists at work or having a customised portrait done.

 Chinatown and a splash of India